DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Attack, Mystic Entangle**

 - Description: You channel your abilities to tie your target in place.
 - Mechanic: Major.
-For 1 or 2 PP, Selected targets make a Save.
+For 1 or 2 PP, Choose a point you can see within 12 spaces.
+All creatures within Aura 3 make a Save.
 Once, target(s) make a DR 3 AGL Save.
 On fail, target(s) Entangled.
 - XP: 2
 - Targets: 1 or 3
 - Prereq Role: Support or Caster